lina-boljka/lina-boljka.github.io/_pages/about.md

 For more details on my past work see my blog posts, publications, and outreach.

 For any questions contact me via Direct Message on <a href="https://twitter.com/LBoljka">Twitter/X</a>, <a href="https://www.linkedin.com/in/lina-boljka-2b068483/">LinkedIn</a> or <a href="https://www.researchgate.net/profile/Lina-Boljka">ResearchGate</a>.
+Unfortunately, I can no longer respond to media requests.